Stochastic quantization and holographic Wilsonian renormalization group of free massive fermion: Introduction

-Recently at the point of this similar matematical structure, exact relationship between two theories is suggested.
-(1) Equate stochastic fictitious time $t$ with radial coordinate of AdS/CFT $r$.
-(2) Classical action and on-shell action are related as $S_c=-2I_{os}$ (3) Hamiltonian of two different theories are same.
-The results of the suggestion are summarized in two.
-First the AdS boundary action is related to the stochastic Fokker-plank lagrangian,
+From the previous discovery of the similar mathematical structure between the two theories, another specific relationship between the two theories which our paper follows is suggested \cite{1}.
+Here are some of the details.
+(1) The classical action in stochastic quantization and the on-shell action in AdS/CFT are related with $S_c=-2I_{os}$.
+(2) Equate the stochastic fictitious time $t$ with the radial coordinate $r$ of AdS/CFT.
+(3) Hamiltonians of the two theories are same.
+The results of the suggestion are summarized in two following parts.